-Hosanna to the Prince of Grace, Sion, behold thy King!
-Proclaim the Son of David's race, And teach the babes to sing.
+HOSANNA to the Prince of Grace !
+Sion, behold thy King ; Proclaim the Son of David's race.

+And teach the babes to sing.

-Who from the Father came: Ascribe Salvation to the Lord, With blessings on his name.
+Hosanna to the Eternal Word, Who from the Father came !
+Ascribe salvation to the Lord, With blessings on his name.